 • In the same building as the main electric metre box or distribution board (not in a detached garage).

-• If available, you can request a free relocation of your main wall outlet as part of the installation.
+• If you’re eligible, you can request a free relocation of your main wall outlet as part of the installation.
 This will leave you with two working wall outlets.
 The new outlet will connect to and activate the nbn connection box, while the old outlet remains functional for future use.

 You must approve all aspects of the installation before the technician starts.
 Take your time to consider the installation location(s).
-If you’re not comfortable with the proposed locations or require additional help, inform your technician that you do not wish to proceed with the installation and contact your provider to discuss alternatives.
+If you’re not comfortable with the proposed locations or require additional help, inform your technician that you do not wish to proceed with the installation of your NBN Co box and contact your provider to discuss alternatives.

 What should I do before installation day if I am renting my property?

-If you’re renting, you should inform your landlord about your intention to install the necessary equipment to avoid any complications.
-If you don’t have direct contact with your landlord, you should contact your property manager or real estate agent.
+If you’re renting, you should inform your landlord, property manager or real estate agent about your intention to install the necessary equipment to avoid any complications.

 When will my service become operational?